TurahRae/Misturaa/README.md

 # 👩‍💻 Mistura – Portfolio Website

-A responsive personal portfolio website built using only **HTML**.
+A clean and responsive personal portfolio website built using **HTML**.
-This site introduces who I am, I’m working on as an aspiring front-end developer.
+This site highlights who I am, my skills and the work I do as a front-end developer

 🔗 **Live Site:** [Visit Portfolio](https://turahrae.github.io/Misturaa/)